Couto/grunt-groundskeeper/README.md

 ## Groundskeeper task
 _Run this task with the `grunt groundskeeper` command._

-k targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.
+Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

 ### Options

-For a more detailed description of the available options please refer to the [groundskeeper\'s usage](https://github.com/Couto/groundskeeper#usage)
+For a more detailed description of the available options please refer to the [groundskeeper's usage](https://github.com/Couto/groundskeeper#usage)

 #### console
 Type: `boolean`